How to Add ARIA Labels for Links in WordPress Website for Web Accessibility?

 Key Takeaways

-• Nexter Blocks allows users to easily add ARIA labels to links and buttons for improved web accessibility.
+• Nexter Blocks allows users to add ARIA text to links and buttons on WordPress pages.

-• ARIA stands for Accessible Rich Internet Applications and enhances navigation for users with disabilities by providing additional information about HTML elements.
+• ARIA labels improve accessibility for users with disabilities by providing additional information about interactive elements.

 Table of Contents

-With Nexter Blocks links and button you can easily add ARIA text.
+With Nexter Blocks links and buttons, you can add ARIA text to any element on your WordPress page.

-Requirement – This feature is a part of Nexter Blocks, make sure its installed & activated to enjoy all its powers.
+Requirement – This feature is a part of Nexter Blocks.
+Make sure it is installed and activated.

 What is the ARIA label?

-ARIA stands for Accessible Rich Internet Applications and is a set of attributes that can be added to HTML elements to improve accessibility for users with disabilities.
-The ARIA label provides additional information about the purpose and functionality of an element on a web page, making it easier for users with assistive technologies to navigate and interact with the site.
+ARIA stands for Accessible Rich Internet Applications and is a set of HTML attributes that improve accessibility for users with disabilities.
+An ARIA label provides additional information about the purpose and function of an element, making it easier for users with assistive technologies to navigate and interact with the site.

 Source webdev.